What are Hammer Toes?

 A fixed contracture of the lesser toes at the proximal joint is known as a hammer toe.
 These toe deformities usually start off flexible but over time they can become rigid and lose movement.
 The toes begin rubbing in shoes and the limited movement can become painful.
 There can be several causes of this conditions including: imbalanced pull from the muscles in the foot (intrinsic and extrinsic muscles), crowding of the toes in shoes, and some medical conditions such as neuropathy or Charcot-Marie-Tooth Disease.

-Symptoms of Hammer Toes
+What are Symptoms of Hammer Toes?